How to Rock an Internal Communications Preferences Survey

 - Leadership communications.

+Do they feel like leaders keep them informed?
 Through what mediums do they want to hear from your leaders?
-And which leaders do they want to hear more from?
+Which leaders do they want to hear more from?

 - Managers as a communications channel.